File Submissions

 Manual .pmap update

-5. From here onward, this should be a normal file submission, with corresponding processes to archive the files, Set Context the default OPERATIONAL context, and sync the pipeline’s CRDS cache.
+5. From here onward, this should be a normal file submission, with corresponding processes to archive the files, Set Context the default LATEST context, and sync the pipeline’s CRDS cache.

 6. Use Set Context to update the EDIT context to this .pmap as the default starting point for subsequent file submissions.